A Guide To Baby Led Weaning (And Why We Love It)

 Although the chair itself is really easy to clean – no fiddly bits, it’s all smooth plastic, and the seat pad can go in the wash – the only downside we’ve found is the tray is huge so it’s tricky to wash in the sink or dishwasher.

-So what’s the secret reason we love BLW?
-I know how people talk about the natural and development benefits, which are all true, but the best reason in my mind is that is it so easy!
+There are lots of natural and development benefits to weaning, but the best reason in my mind is that is it so easy!
 Especially when it’s not your first child.

 Why?
 Firstly, no faffing about with purees or buying the old sneaky Ella’s pouch, so lots of effort and money saved.
 As you give them whatever food you’re having you don’t have to worry about a phased approach to tastes and textures as they can have it all from the start.
 And no worry about taking baby food out with you, or heating it up, or sterilising.
 They just eat your food (or a modified version of it).